 We should also point out that the AComC indicates that the subsequent conduct of the parties following the execution of a contract (and related to it) can be used as evidence of the intention of the contracting parties.
 The acts or instructions issued by the counterparties after the execution of contracts or delivery of previous instructions (i.e. lack of claim to the notification of trading transactions within certain period) could constitute relevant evidence.
 In this respect, Enron should also keep record of all instructions, payments and transfers made electronically and by other means by counterparties at any time that may be submitted as evidence before a court, if necessary.

 Electronic contracts do not, in principle, constitute verbal agreements.
 Additionally, electronic means may contain an accurate record of the parties’ consent to an agreement, which could in turn be printed for purposes of submitting the necessary evidence.
 In this respect, we understand that the printout of the contract to which the customer has consented electronically (together with the electronic record) should, in principle, constitute sufficient evidence of the existence of such agreement (an therefore be enforceable), provided that Enron be able to prove, among other matters, that such printout (and electronic record) contains the exact terms and conditions of such agreement (authenticity) and that the consent to it has been given by the relevant customer and not by a third party (authorship).
 We are not aware, however, of any case law regarding this matter, and no assurance can be given that the courts will support such interpretation.
+[This is an important point in the enforceability question and we need to know with some certainty that the way we propose doing business would result in our being able to prove the contract terms electronically and that authorship is deemed to be the counterparty if the password is used.]

 Please note that the particular acts performed by the parties with a view to forming electronic contracts may also result in legal uncertainty as to the time and place of conclusion of the contract.
 The parties could agree upon this matter in the ETA.
 In this respect, it should be further analyzed whether it is convenient that Enron deliver to a notary public, on a regular basis, an electronic copy of all its trading transactions.
 This could eventually help Enron to have the date of each transaction duly recognized against third parties.
+[I do not follow the point being raised here.
+How would this help?]

 2.2.
 Please review the draft agreements and comment on: